ai-primitives/mdxai/README.md

 # Generate MDX from a directory using schema.org
 mdxai blog/future-of-ai.mdx  write a blog post about the future of AI

-# Edit MDX content
+# Edit MDX content (.mdx extension is optional)
-mdxai blog/future-of-ai.mdx  add more real-world examples from recent news
+mdxai blog/future-of-ai  add more real-world examples from recent news

 # Work with multiple files
 mdxai content/**/* change the voice of the content to be more conversational